Heat Pump Rebates

 - Combined rebates cannot exceed project costs.
 Review detailed requirements for more details.

-Please note that the rebate application process varies according to if you are working with a BayREN Participating Contractor or not.
+Please note that the rebate application process varies according to whether you are working with a BayREN Participating Contractor or not.

 - Plan your project: find a contractor (if you are in San Mateo County, we recommend using a BayREN Participating Contractor) and review our program requirements.
 Use BayREN Home Energy Advisors for assistance as needed.